 have, and desire for fruit need to be considered in determining the number

-of plants you need.
-Weeding, tying, pruning, and spraying are necessary
+Of plants you need.
+Weeding, tying, pruning, and spraying is necessary

 cultural operations for the best production.